cjosef3/CAPED_REC2022/README.md

 # CAPED_REC2022
 CAPED's code for the REC 2022 competion

-VS Code is the team's IDE of choice
+STM32CubeIDE is the team's IDE of choice

 ## Team Members
 Alex Johnson
 Christopher Ng
-Isabelle Utsler
 Ryan Anderson
-Kyle McGrath
 Carter Josef

 ## Stages of the Vehicle